scuttlerobot/nigeria/home.md

 * Dr. Gaius Nzebuka is the key responsible person for the 2024 robotics lab supported by SCUTTLE Robotics organization.
 He has direct experience with our Texas learning environment based on his work at Texas A&M, and a mechanical engineering educational background.
 * Dr. Olalekan Olayinka is our primary contact at Covenant University, also near to Lagos, Nigeria and a key consultant for our planning in African robotics efforts.
 Dr. Olalekan is equipped to set up stakeholders in the academic space (that includes Students, Professors, lecturers, and university management) to embrace the learning opportunities in the field of robotics that will be provided by SCUTTLE.
 * Several faculty members at FUTO are colleagues of Dr. Nzebuka who will likely get involved at the new lab there, and I hope to credit them as the year progresses and we can know more details.

+>
+> 2025 Spring: The lab is being assembled!
+FUTO faculty have allocated a space for teaching robotics, and our Nigerian team members are installing solar panels, power storage, furniture & security features for the new lab space.
+Robot kits have arrived onsite after a very long shipping period and Dr. Nzebuka & his colleagues plan to teach with the equipment this fall semester.
+>
+> Visit the self-built webpage by the FUTO team For [SCUTTLE Nigeria](https://scuttle.ng-vercel.app/project)
+>

 ## North America